cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

     The default is to log the error, and continue with the next backup.

+.. option:: -V

+    Don't verify backup checksums for read-only operations.

+    The read-only operations **list** and **stat** will normally perform a "quick" verification of the backup file being read, which checks the checksums of the most recent chunk.
+This can be slow for backups whose most recent backup chunk is very large.

+    With this option, the verification step will be skipped.

 .. option:: -v

     Increase the verbosity.
 Can be specified multiple times.